JerBouma/jerbouma.github.io/_pages/financedatabase/financedatabase.md

                            exclude_exchanges=True)
 ````

-Wiuth this information in hand, I can now start collecting data with the [FinanceToolkit](/projects/financetoolkit) package.
+With this information in hand, I can now start collecting data with the [FinanceToolkit](/projects/financetoolkit) package.
 This can be anything from balance sheet, cash flow and income statements to 50+ financial ratios, enterprise values and historical data.
 Here I initialize the FinanceToolkit with the tickers as found in the FinanceDatabase.

 ````python
 from financetoolkit import Toolkit